Why Do Companies Use Hidden Fees?

 Whether you’re getting dinner delivered, booking a hotel, or buying game tickets, junk fees are everywhere.

-Also called hidden fees, the last-minute charges aren’t new, but they’ve exploded across service sectors amid increasing inflation and COVID-19 pandemic cutbacks.
-The surprise charges appear as customers check out, long after they’ve done their comparison shopping.
+Junk fees, also called hidden fees, are the last-minute charges you receive when purchasing something typically online.
+These hidden fees aren’t a new concept, but they’ve exploded across service sectors amid increasing inflation and COVID-19 pandemic cutbacks.
+The surprise charges appear as customers check out, long after they’ve done their comparison shopping as a potential final barrier to completing a purchase.

 That’s why companies count on shoppers paying the extra costs, Babson Associate Professor Lauren Beitelspacher said.